MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/migration-planning.md

 New features are released through rings through our service, starting with validation in internal rings before expanding into a production audience.
 External customers can receive features as part of a Targeted Release ring (for early previews) or Standard Release rings (most common).
 For more information, see [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365).

-### More details
+## More details

 For more general FAQs, see the Frequently Asked Questions document in the [New Outlook for Windows Adoption Kit](https://aka.ms/newOutlookAdoption).

-### Availability & Deployment
+### Availability and deployment

 Classic Outlook is available until at least 2029.
 For more information, see the [Progressive stages of migration to new Outlook](guide-product-availability.md).

-The toggle is now available to Semiannual channel users as of build 16731.20504 (out of July fork, as of January 2024).
+The toggle to try new Outlook (located in the top right of the window) is available to Semi-Annual Channel users as of build 16731.20504 (out of July fork, as of January 2024), and now available in Current Channel, Monthly Enterprise Channel, and Semi-Annual Channel.

-The preview is now available in Current Channel, Monthly Enterprise Channel, and Semi-Annual Channel.
-The toggle to try the new Outlook (located in the top right of the window) is available to users with supported accounts only.
+The toggle is only available to users with supported accounts.
 Exchange on-prem is currently unsupported.
 Admins can control visibility of the toggle via a registry value.

 For more information on build numbers related to each of the upcoming releases, see the [Progressive stages of migration to new Outlook](guide-product-availability.md).